Erie, Pennsylvania: 19th century

-President James Madison began the construction of a naval fleet during the War of 1812 to gain control of the Great Lakes from the British.
+President James Madison began the construction of a naval fleet during the War of 1812 to contest control of the Great Lakes with the British.
 Daniel Dobbins of Erie and Noah Brown of Boston were notable shipbuilders who led the construction of four schooner−rigged gunboats and two brigs.
 Commodore Oliver Hazard Perry arrived from Rhode Island and led the squadron to success in the historic Battle of Lake Erie.

 Erie was a significant hub for shipbuilding, fishing, and railroads during the mid-19th century.
 The city was the site where three sets of track gauges met.
 Although the delays caused cargo problems for commerce and travel, they created much-needed local jobs in Erie.
 When officials proposed a standardized gauge, the change threatened those jobs and the rail hub's significance.
 During the resulting Erie Gauge War, Erie's citizens—led by the mayor—set fire to bridges, tore up tracks, and rioted to prevent the standardization.